Ethnographic film: Origins

 The genre flourished in France in the fifties due to the role of ethnographers such as Marcel Griaule, Germaine Dieterlen, and Jean Rouch.
 Light 16 mm cameras synchronized with light tape-recorders would revolutionise the methods of both cinema and anthropology.
 Rouch, who had developed the concept in theory and practice, went against the dogma that in research the camera person must stay out of the event or distance him/herself as an observer.
 He decided to make the camera interfere as an actor, developing and popularizing Cinéma vérité.
 This was earlier deemed the "observer effect" by Gregory Bateson, who was perhaps unaware of the dogma Rouch was attempting to violate.
 Bateson, as one of the earliest to write about using cameras in the studies of humans, was not only aware of the observer effect, but both he and his partner, Margaret Mead, wrote about many ways of dealing theoretically and practically with that effect.

-Robert Gardner, a film artist, collaborated with several anthropologists (Karl Heider among them) to produce Dead Birds (1964), a study of ritual warfare among the Dani of New Guinea.
+Robert Gardner, a film artist, collaborated with several anthropologists (Karl G. Heider among them) to produce Dead Birds (1963), a study of ritual warfare among the Dani of New Guinea.
 David Maybury-Lewis was among the first to receive enough funding to send many video cameras into the field in a single field setting to gain multiple simultaneous points of view.
-In the 1970s, Judith and David MacDougall introduced subtitling their subjects' speech and went on to make films that involved more collaborative relationships with their subjects.
+In the 1970s, Judith and David MacDougall introduced subtitling to their subjects' speech and went on to make films that involved more collaborative relationships with their subjects.
 MacDougall made a five-part series called The Doon School Quintet, which studied an elite boys' boarding school, The Doon School in India.
-It was filmed over a period of three years, during which MacDougall lived on the school campus, closely observing the boys, their daily rituals, conversations, thought processes and ways of functioning.
+It was filmed over a period of three years, during which MacDougall lived on the school campus, closely observing the boys, their daily rituals, conversations, thought processes, and ways of functioning.